Gankra/abi-cafe/docs/src/intro.md

 If they agree, great!

-If they don't agree, even better, we just learned something! **Try to diagnose why they disagreed, and generate a minimized version that a human can inspect and report!**
+If they don't agree, even better, we just learned something! **We then try to diagnose why they disagreed, and generate a minimized version that a human can inspect and report!**

 Now do this [a bajillion times](./harness/combos.md) and suddenly we're learning a whole lot!
 Alternatively, you can [hand-craft any type or function signature you're interested in](./kdl-script/index.md), and explore its interoperability between different toolchains.